-The Company has complied with the applicable code provisions set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Listing Rules during the Year, save and except as disclosed hereunder:
+The Company has complied with the applicable code provisions set out in the Corporate Governance Code (the "CG Code", version up to 31 December 2021) contained in Appendix 14 to the Listing Rules during the Year, save and except as disclosed hereunder:

 (i) code provision A.2.1 of the CG Code stipulates that the roles of the chairman of the Board and the chief executive officer of the Company should be served by different individuals to achieve a balance of authority and power.
-Prior to the resignation of Mr. Wu Xiaodong with effect from 18 September 2020, he was an executive Director, the chief executive officer and the chairman of the Board.
-Mr. Chan Hon Wai has been appointed as an executive Director, the chief executive officer and the chairman of the Board with effect from 18 September 2020.
+Prior to the resignation of Mr. Chan Hon Wai with effect from 30 January 2022, he was an executive Director, the chief executive officer and the chairman of the Board.
+Mr. Chang Chien has been appointed as an executive Director with effect from 18 September 2020, he has been appointed as the chairman of the Board with effect from 4 February 2022 to fill the vacancy after Mr. Chan Hon Wai resigned.
 The chairman of the Board is primarily responsible for the leadership of the Board ensuring that all significant policy issues are discussed by the Board in a timely and constructive manner by drawing up and approving the agenda and taking into account any matters proposed by other Directors for inclusion in the agenda, and that all Directors are properly briefed on issues arising at Board meetings, and that the Directors receive accurate, timely and clear information.
 The chief executive officer of the Company is responsible for day-to-day management of the Group's business.

-The Board considers that the deviation from code provision A.2.1 of the CG Code of the Company will not have adverse effect to the Company, as decisions of the Company will be made collectively by the executive Directors.
-The Board will keep reviewing the current structure of the Board and the need of appointment of a suitable candidate to separate the role of chief executive officer and chairman of the board.
+The post of chief executive officer of the Company has remained vacant since 30 January 2022.
+The duties of chief executive officer had been performed by other executive Directors.
+As there is a clear division of responsibilities of each director, the vacancy of the post of chief executive officer did not have any material impact on the operations of the Group.
+Nevertheless, the Board will keep reviewing the current structure of the Board and the need of appointment of a suitable candidate to separate the role of chief executive officer and chairman of the board.
 Appointment will be made to comply with code provision A.2.1 of the CG Code if necessary;